nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - The caregiver is correctly linked to the specified patient.

 ### MSS
-1. Fred selects `add caregiver` and enters the necessary details, including the patient ID.
+1. Fred enters command to `add caregiver` and enters the necessary details, including the patient ID.
 2. CareLink validates all input details against criteria.
 3. CareLink saves the caregiver's details and links them to the specified patient ID.
 4. CareLink confirms the addition and linking with a success message.